Stopit-m8/Stopit-m8/README.md

 🎮 **Game Programmer | Unity | C#**

-I am a BINUS undergraduate aspiring to become a game developer.
+I am a BINUS undergraduate specializing in game programming, with a goal of pursuing a career in game development.

+I am developing my programming skills in Unity and C#, with a focus on gameplay programming and developing game systems.

-I primarily work with Unity and C#, while also exploring the creative side of game development.
-I enjoy both programming gameplay systems and designing game mechanics and stories, especially thinking about how they can work together to create a long-lasting experience for players.
+Beyond programming, I also enjoy the creative side of game development.
+I am interested in game design, particularly in designing game mechanics and stories, and exploring how they can work together to create long-lasting experiences for players.

 I am always looking to improve my skills, experiment with new ideas, and create games that are both enjoyable and meaningful.